jamiesmith/theastroshed/_posts/2025-01-10-the-flaming-star-tadpoles-and-spider-nebulae.md

 Nebula is also notable for its complex structure, with multiple layers of dense gas and dust that give rise to new star formation.

-The Tadpole Galaxy, also known as NGC 3992, is a spiral galaxy located about 60 million light-years away from Earth.
+The Tadpole Nebula, also known as NGC 3992/IC 410, is a spiral galaxy located about 60 million light-years away from Earth.
 With an apparent size of approximately 30 arcminutes, this galaxy is easily visible through a telescope.
 The name "Tadpole" was coined due to the galaxy's unique shape, which resembles that of an aquatic animal.
-The Tadpole Galaxy is also home to a supermassive black hole at its center, which is responsible for regulating the flow of gas and star formation within the galaxy.
+The Tadpole Nebula is also home to a supermassive black hole at its center, which is responsible for regulating the flow of gas and star formation within the area.

-The Spider Nebula, also known as NGC 6820-2, is a small dwarf spheroidal satellite galaxy located about 1.4 million light-years away from Earth.
+The Spider Nebula, also known as IC 417, is a small dwarf spheroidal satellite galaxy located about 1.4 million light-years away from Earth.
 With an apparent size of approximately 30 arcminutes, this galaxy is difficult to spot with the naked eye but can be observed through a telescope.
 The Spider Nebula is